Last Updated on July 5, 2023 by Snorkel Ken

 Another great thing about the Ocean Reef Aria are the Optical Inserts that are made specifically for the mask.
 You can get these outfitted with your prescription (or close) and BOOM…you get to see everything as clear as day.

 The Seaview 180 is the only full face snorkel mask on the market that could probably compete with the Aria for the top spot.
 Wildhorn Outfitters, the maker of the Seaview 180, has really done a great job of putting out a quality product and then marketing it awesomely.
 It is also one of the only full face models on the market to make an innovation on the set Tribord model that isn’t better silicone sealing around the face.
 The feature that sets the Seaview apart is that it features a chambered breathing compartment.
 This chambered compartment sits over your mouth and nose similar to the way an oxygen mask fits on your face.
-It still allows you to breath easily through your mouth and nose while snorkeling, but your exhale isn’t flowing through your entire mask.
+It still allows you to breathe easily through your mouth and nose while snorkeling, but your exhale isn’t flowing through your entire mask.
 This actually has a number of benefits.
-First, because your exhale is confined to a smaller area, it gets pushed out faster allowing you breath faster while paddling faster without feeling like your air flow is constricted.
+First, because your exhale is confined to a smaller area, it gets pushed out faster, allowing you breathe faster while paddling faster without feeling like your air flow is constricted.
 It also prevents a common problem with full face masks, which is heat.

 Breathing into a non-chambered mask can cause the while mask to heat up on the interior, but by chambering it, it keeps your eyes and cheeks nice and cool.
 Another nice small detail that some other brands don’t offer is that it comes in five different colors: Navy Blue/Gray, Plum/Gray, White/Blue, White/Pink, White/Teal.
 This allows you to have some control in both your fashion choices and your visibility in the water.
 All of this is offered at a price just higher than the Tribord, but still really affordable compared to other models.